djriffel/universal-google-logger/README.md

 ### Environment variable configs (all optional):

-- `LOGGER_NAME`: Used to set a name for the default logger instance.
+- `LOGGER_NAME`: Used to set a name for the default logger instance for easier discovery.
 Default value: "node-app".
+This value will be attached to the `logName` metadata field.
 - `PROJECT_STRING_ID`: Used to populate the `projectId` parameter of the Logging service in @google-cloud/logging library.
 This parameter is often provided through built-in env vars, or as a last resort from the metadata server (if using a GCE VM environment).
 - `FUNCTION_REGION`: Used to populate the region/location field in Firebase Function logs.
 Default value: "us-central1".
 - `LOG_TO_CONSOLE`: Set this to "true" to route logs to console.log instead of using google logging library.
 Useful for localhost/dev logging.